reimerb13/Baseball-Analytics-Practicum/README.md

 |Radial|1,942|8,054|0.82|93.8%|6.2%|
 |Polynomial|1,588|8,067|0.71|90.6%|9.4%|

-The results from the OFC2 machine learning models showed that the results were in really good agreement with the linear and radial models.
-The results were in good agreement with the polynomial model.
+The results from the OFC2 machine learning models showed that the results were in perfect agreement with the linear and radial models.
+The results were in substantial agreement with the polynomial model.

 ## kNN Nearest Neighbor Models with Five Nearest Neighbors